Effectiveness of anti-dust mite covers: why pore size is more important than threads count

 In summary: don't rely solely on the number of threads /cm²

-threads count can give an idea of the weave, but it's not enough to judge the quality and effectiveness of a anti-mites .
-What matters is the pore size, which determines the fabric's ability to filter allergens .
+count threads can give an idea of the weave, but it's not enough to judge the quality and effectiveness of a anti-mites.
+What matters is the pore size, which determines the fabric's ability to filter allergens.